-Life support skills are embedded within each of the years to allow you to develop techniques and skills in recognising and managing the deteriorating patient which enhances employability.
+Life support skills are embedded within each year to allow you to develop techniques and skills in recognising and managing the deteriorating patient which enhances employability.

-You will have the opportunity to develop the skills needed to get a head start when applying for jobs but we offer something extra too - the Birmingham City University (BCU) Graduate+ award scheme.
-This unique programme gives you the chance to develop valuable skills outside of the classroom.
+Throughout this course you are provided with the opportunity to develop the skills needed to get a head start when applying for jobs but we offer something extra too - the Birmingham City University (BCU) Graduate+ award scheme.
+This unique scheme gives you the chance to develop valuable skills outside of the classroom.
 We award points for a range of Graduate+ activities and these can go towards a final Graduate+ award in bronze, silver and gold award categories.

-Upon successful completion of this programme and the EPA you will be eligible to apply for registration with the HCPC and apply for a Band 5 theatre practitioner job within the NHS or independent sector in anaesthetics, surgery and/or post anaesthetic care unit (PACU).
-BCU Alumni have also moved into surgical first assistant roles, clinical education, management, higher education and advanced perioperative roles (e.g. surgical care practitioner, advanced care practitioner & anaesthetic associate).
+Upon successful completion of this course you will be eligible to apply for registration with the HCPC and to apply for a Band 5 theatre practitioner job within the National health Service (NHS) or independent sector in anaesthetics, surgery and/or post anaesthetic care unit (PACU).
+BCU Alumni have also moved into SFA roles, clinical education, management, higher education and advanced perioperative roles (e.g. surgical care practitioner, advanced care practitioner & anaesthetic associate)

-7 Course Awards 7a Name of Final Award Level Credits Awarded BSc (Hons) Operating Department Practice (Eligible to apply for professional registration with HCPC) Level 6 360 7b Exit Awards and Credits Awarded Cert HE Perioperative Studies (Not eligible for professional registration) Level 4 120 Dip HE Perioperative Studies (Not eligible for professional registration) Level 5 240 BSc Perioperative Studies (Not eligible for professional registration) Level 6 300 BSc (Hons) Perioperative Studies (Not eligible for professional registration if 0 credit practice modules are not successfully completed) Level 6 360
+7 Course Awards 7a Name of Final Award Level Credits Awarded BSc (Hons) Operating Department Practice (Eligible to apply for professional registration with HCPC) Level 6 360 7b Exit Awards and Credits Awarded Cert HE Perioperative Studies (Not eligible for professional registration) Level 4 120 Dip HE Perioperative Studies (Not eligible for professional registration) Level 5 240

+BSc Perioperative Studies (Not eligible for professional registration) Level 6 300 BSc (Hons) Perioperative Studies (Not eligible for professional registration if 0 credit practice modules are not successfully completed) Level 6 360

-8 Derogation from the University Regulations For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module • For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level.
-NB If an item of assessment is pass/fail the module would then be capped.
-Apprentices must pass the zero credit rated clinical practice modules in order to be put forward for the EPA Apprentices must pass the zero credit rated clinical practice modules in order to eligible for the award BSc (Hons) Operating Department Practice'.
-The pass/fail drug calculations assessments within each zero credit clinical practice module have a higher pass threshold.
-This is 100% at all three levels The practice element of each zero credit clinical practice module must be passed before commencing the practice element of the succeeding practice module Compensation of marginally failed modules is not permitted Condonement of failed modules is not permitted Where apprentices are repeating a stage of study and have previously passed the placement (or placement module) they will not repeat the placement or its assessment when repeating the stage.
-The original mark(s) will stand and will be combined with any marks achieved during the remainder of the repeat stage to calculate the overall stage mean. • Where an apprentice has failed a practice assessment in placement any offer of a repeat of the stage will take place at the next available opportunity, which will not necessarily be in the following academic year.
-As a consequence, apprentices will not have an automatic right to repeat Level 4 (other stages are at the discretion of the Progression Assessment Board (PAB)) it will be dependent on the employer.
+8 Derogation from the University Regulations

+- For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level.
+NB If an item of assessment is pass/fail the module will be capped. - Learners must pass the zero credit rated clinical practice module at each level in order to be eligible for the award BSc (Hons) Operating Department Practice. - The pass/fail drug calculations assessments within each zero credit clinical practice module have a higher pass threshold.
+This is 100% at all three levels. - The practice element of each zero credit clinical practice module must be passed before commencing the practice element of the succeeding practice module - Compensation of marginally failed modules is not permitted - Condonement of failed modules is not permitted - Due to limited placement capacity, where learners are repeating a stage of study and have previously passed the placement (or placement module) they will not repeat the placement or its assessment when repeating the stage.
+The original mark(s) will stand and will be combined with any marks achieved during the remainder of the repeat stage to calculate the overall stage mean. - Where a student has failed a practice assessment in placement any offer of a repeat of the stage will be contingent on the availability of a placement and will take place at the next available opportunity, which will not necessarily be in the following academic year.
+As a consequence, learners will not have an automatic right to repeat Level 4 (other stages are at the discretion of the Progression Assessment Board (PAB)) it will be dependent on a further clinical placement being secured.